Skip to main content

 Criteria

-1. A district school has adopted a mission statement that clearly identifies its purpose is to serve a specific student population that will benefit from an alternative school setting or a charter school that expressly states in its charter that its purpose is to serve a specific student population that will benefit from an alternative school setting.
+1. A district school has adopted a mission statement that clearly identifies its purpose is to serve a student population that is unable to profit from a traditional school setting; a charter holder expressly states in their charter that its purpose is to serve a student population that is unable to profit from a traditional school setting.

 2. The educational program and related student support services of the school must align with the mission and charter (if applicable) of the school.